webdriverio-community/wdio-electron-service/docs/common-issues-debugging.md

 Alternatively, if you are loading extensions into Electron, you should do that at the end of the "ready" event handler.
 Otherwise, chromedriver will attach to the first extension's background page.

 See this [discussion](https://github.com/webdriverio-community/wdio-electron-service/discussions/667) for more details.

+### All versions of Electron fail to open on Ubuntu 24.04+

+See [this issue](https://github.com/electron/electron/issues/41066) for more details.
+The solution is to set the `appArgs` capability to include `--no-sandbox`.

+Since it is useful for this and other issues, the service automatically adds `--no-sandbox` to the `appArgs` whenever a custom `appArgs` is not provided.
+If you need to override this, you can do so by setting the `appArgs` capability to an empty array.

+Another workaround is to run `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` before running your tests.